tarantool/doc/doc/concepts/data_model/persistence.rst

 To force immediate creation of a snapshot file, use the :doc:`box.snapshot() </reference/reference_lua/box_snapshot>` function.
-To enable the automatic creation of snapshot files, use Tarantool's :ref:`checkpoint daemon <book_cfg_checkpoint_daemon>`.
+To enable the automatic creation of snapshot files, use Tarantool's :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>`.
-The checkpoint daemon sets intervals for forced checkpoints.
+The checkpoint daemon sets intervals for forced snapshots.
 It makes sure that the states of both memtx and vinyl storage engines are synchronized and saved to disk, and automatically removes earlier WAL files.